Combined with the fact that you’re reading this post, I think electric vehicles are discussed a lot, and not just limited to names like Tesla.

 Many of us are quite convinced that the future is good for electric vehicles, because fossil fuels are decreasing day by day, and dependence on them is not sustainable for the development and survival of mankind.

 Well, if you are thinking so, then you are not wrong.
 But even in the case of electric vehicles, there are several ‘significant’ challenges to face.
 For example- Lithium, the most important element inside an electric vehicle battery is not that easy to buy.
 And just for information, India does not have any significant reserves of Lithium, which has been found to date.

-But why bother so much with this geography, geology, etc. Let us look at some important points for those who are willing to switch to electric vehicles, and want to know the ‘pros and cons of buying electric Vehicles in India’.
+But why bother so much with this geography, geology, etc?
+Let us look at some important points for those who are willing to switch to electric vehicles, and want to know the ‘pros and cons of buying electric Vehicles in India’.

 Pros of Buying Electric Vehicles in India

-Subsidy and other Financial Advantages
+Subsidy and Other Financial Advantages

 When the government itself is emphasizing encouraging people to switch to electric vehicles, comes a lot of benefits.

-Let us take an example of the Gujarat government.
+Let us take the example of the Gujarat government.
 Recently, the Gujarat government has announced a subsidy of up to Rs 1.4 lakh for four-wheelers, while they have made the registration of electric vehicles at any Gujarat RTO absolutely free.